302 vs 103

 Is IPC 302 now BNS 103?

 Yes.
 IPC Section 302 (Murder) is now BNS Section 103.
-The punishment — Death or Life Imprisonment — is identical.
+Punishment — Death or Life Imprisonment — is identical.
 However, BNS 103(2) adds a new mob lynching clause.
-Important: BNS Section 302 is a completely different provision (Wounding Religious Feelings), not murder.
+Critical: BNS Section 302 is a completely different provision (Wounding Religious Feelings), not murder.
+Always cite the Act name.

 What is the new mob lynching law under BNS 103(2)?

-BNS 103(2) makes it a capital offence when 5 or more persons acting in concert commit murder on grounds of race, caste, community, sex, place of birth, language, or personal belief.
-Every member of the group faces Death or Life Imprisonment, even if they did not personally deliver the fatal blow.
+BNS 103(2) is India's first standalone mob lynching law.
+When 5 or more persons acting in concert commit murder on grounds of race, caste, community, sex, place of birth, language, or personal belief — every member of the group faces Death or Life Imprisonment, even if they did not personally strike the fatal blow.
+Previously, such cases were prosecuted under IPC 302 + 149 (unlawful assembly).

-Does the Rarest of Rare doctrine still apply in BNS?
+Does the Rarest of Rare doctrine still apply under BNS?

 What is the biggest confusion in the IPC to BNS renumbering for murder?

 BNS 302 is NOT murder.
-IPC 302 was murder, but BNS 302 is now "Wounding Religious Feelings."
-Murder moved to BNS 103.
-Every law student, lawyer, and journalist must check the Act name when citing "Section 302."
+IPC 302 was murder, but in the BNS the numbers completely changed — Murder is now BNS 103, while BNS 302 is 'Wounding Religious Feelings.'
+Every lawyer, journalist, law student, and citizen must check the Act name when citing 'Section 302' — citing BNS 302 in a murder context is a serious error.

-Is there a minimum sentence for murder under BNS?
+Is there a minimum sentence for murder under BNS 103?

-No statutory minimum for standard murder (BNS 103(1)).
-The court chooses Death or Life based on the rarest-of-rare analysis.
-For mob lynching (BNS 103(2)), both options are mandatory — the court must impose Death or Life.
+No statutory minimum for standard murder (BNS 103(1)) — courts choose Death or Life based on the rarest-of-rare analysis.
+For mob lynching (BNS 103(2)), the only options are Death or Life Imprisonment — the court must impose one of these two, no lesser sentence is available.

 Deepen Your Legal Knowledge